tmongstad/Car_rental_API/readme.md

 # Car Rental API

 ## Overview
-This is the car rental API by Sami and Torstein, as a
+This is the mandatory assignment for the system development (INFO212) programme at the university of Bergen, by Sami and Torstein.

-plaintext
-Kopier kode
 This is a car rental management system built with Flask, Neo4j, and Python.
 It manages cars, customers, orders, and employees, providing endpoints for creating, updating, and deleting resources.

 Table of Contents